rnakato/docker_database/README.md

 ## Changelog

+- 2024.04
+  - Changed Python environment from conda to micromamba (`/opt/micromamba`)

+- 2024.03.3
+  - Updated the version of Ensemble data from 106 to 111.
+  - Added `Medaka` genome in download_genomedata.sh.

 - 2024.03.2
   - Added `mptable.UCSC.T2T.28mer.flen150.txt` and `mptable.UCSC.T2T.36mer.flen150.txt` in `SSP/data/mptable`.
   - Added the ideogram file for the T2T genome in `DROMPAplus/data/ideogram`.
+  - Fixed the bug that did not create the genedensity directory correctly.
   - Modified download_genomedata.sh to download the reference file of the T2T genome.

 - 2024.03